abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/three_stages.rst

     ..  only:: html

-        We discuss this stage in details in chapter :ref:`search_primitives`.
+        We discuss this stage in details in the chapter :ref:`search_primitives`.

     ..  raw:: latex